Stakely/stakely-docs/docs/simple-csm/introduction.md

    - The duration of these queues depends on the network exit demand and other factors that are out of the scope of this documentation.

 3. **Finalize Exit on Lido**:
-   - Once the validator is fully exited, you can remove your validator keys from the **Lido CSM UI** and claim your bond.
+   - Once the validator is fully exited, you can claim your bond from the **Lido CSM UI**.

-**Note**: In the upcoming Ethereum upgrade (codenamed **Petra**), Lido will support exits without relying on Stakely.
+**Note**: Lido now supports exits without relying on Stakely.
 However, the Stakely UI option will remain available.

 <br></br>